DreamHost review: fast and affordable web host?

 But shared hosting is the way to go for most of the websites, so I’m interested in how good the value is of these plans.

 The good news is that there are only 2 plans, so the choice is simple.
-Also, both of them will get you a free domain and its privacy, SSL, and daily backups.
+Also, both of them will get you a free domain and its privacy, SSL, content delivery network, and daily backups.

 - Starter ($2.59/mo) is best for a single personal website – to start a blog, host a portfolio, or list the company’s services.
 It comes with 1 website limit and 50 GB of SSD storage.

 - Unlimited ($3.95/mo) is a great plan for both individuals and small businesses and can be used for small online stores.
-You can host unlimited websites on it and get free email accounts.
+You can host unlimited websites on it and get free email hosting.
 Storage is not limited either.